Weeksville Heritage Center: Rediscovery and opening

-Weeksville was "rediscovered" in 1968 when they found mention of it in a book by a local historian.
+Weeksville was rediscovered in 1968.
 The search for Historic Weeksville began in 1968 in a Pratt Neighborhood College workshop on Brooklyn and New York City neighborhoods led by James Hurley.
 Dolores McCullough and Patricia Johnson, two students in the workshop, became active and important contributors to the Weeksville Project.
 Hurley first read about Weeksville in the book, Brooklyn's Eastern District, by local historian, Eugene Armbruster.
 Hurley, a local resident, researcher, and former aerial photographer, and Joseph Haynes, a professional engineer, pilot, and long-term resident of Bedford–Stuyvesant, later reconnoitered and photographed the historic houses on Hunterfly Road during an airplane flight over the area.
 Hurley and Haynes had originally met at the Brooklyn Children's Museum.
 They had collaborated on creating a walking tour of the area that was sponsored by the Museum of the City of New York.
 The old lane, located off Bergen Street between Buffalo and Rochester avenues, was a remnant of the colonial Hunterfly Road.
 Hunterfly Road was at the eastern edge of the 19th-century Weeksville settlement.

 After the rediscovery, Hurley learned that a block of houses bounded by Troy Avenue, Pacific Street, Schenectady Avenue, and Dean Street were about to be cleared to build new city housing under the Model Cities Program.
 He was able to initiate an archeological survey under the aegis of the Bedford-Stuyvesant Youth in Action anti-poverty program.
 Summer interns of the Neighborhood Youth Corps were employed by what was initially called the Weeksville Project to explore the block as demolition of the houses occurred.
 The archeological site was developed for the present-day Weeksville Gardens Houses, which belong to the New York City Housing Authority.

 Residents gradually developed the Weeksville Project as a legally incorporated entity, The Society for the Preservation of Weeksville and Bedford-Stuyvesant History, generally known as The Weeksville Society.

 The Society purchased the Hunterfly Road houses in 1973.
 The houses were rehabilitated in the 1980s, and again after vandalism in the 1990s.
 In 2005, following a $3 million restoration, the houses reopened to the public as the Weeksville Heritage Center.
 Each house showcases a different era of Weeksville history.